Nexus Laboratory,

 run on receipts.

 Nexus was built because the legacy peptide market sells opacity as a feature.
-We do the opposite — small curated catalog, every compound batch-verified, full documentation in the open.
+We do the opposite — small curated catalog, visible batch status, and finalized documentation in the open.

 A small, deliberate operation.

 Nexus Laboratory is run as a brand, not a personality.
-There’s no founder bio on this page on purpose — the relevant credentials are the ones documented on every batch Certificate of Analysis.
-The operating principles are published, the verification methodology is published, the compounds are public, and the analytical chemistry is third-party signed.
+There’s no founder bio on this page on purpose — the relevant credentials are the ones documented in finalized batch records.
+The operating principles are published, the verification methodology is published, the compounds are public, and the analytical chemistry is surfaced when a lot is independently verified.
 The brand is the work.

 What we stand on.